JosephusPaye/chrome-native-bridge/README.md

 ## Related

-- [jdiamond/chrome-native-messaging](https://github.com/jdiamond/chrome-native-messaging): similar project that solves the same problem with a lower-level and more general stream API
+- [jdiamond/chrome-native-messaging](https://github.com/jdiamond/chrome-native-messaging): similar project that solves the same problem with a lower-level stream API
-- [JosephusPaye/pipe-emitter](https://github.com/JosephusPaye/pipe-emitter): inter-process event emitter that will allow you to communicate with the native messaging host from another process
+- [JosephusPaye/pipe-emitter](https://github.com/JosephusPaye/pipe-emitter): inter-process event emitter that allows for communicating with the native messaging host from another process

 ## Licence